Persona is an amazing series of JRPG's (Japaneese role-playing games) that literally keep the genre alive.

 unrelated to the previous entries meaning you can play any game in the Persona series wtihout any previous experience

+and not feel like you're missing something.
 I think that's a pretty neat thing especially considering that the creators

 of Persona, ATLUS, have pretty much burried the first and second game to such an extent that even the biggest of fans have only